Bundesautobahn 2: History

-In the beginning of the 1970s prepared numbering scheme of the federal highways carried the current A 2 in the former West Germany largely their current number, but ran west of the cross Oberhausen on the way of today's A 3 on to the motorway junction Heumar, the Berliner Ring coming Kilometrierung was even continued in a westerly direction to Aachen.
-From the introduction of today's numbering system in 1975, the A 2 already began at the Dutch border Straelen / Venlo and led from the intersection Kaiserberg together as A 2 and A 3 to the cross Oberhausen, where the A 3 in the direction of Arnhem again separated from the route.
-In the course of the numbering of the junctions, which began in 1992, double denominations of motorway junctions, motorway junctions and dual denominations such as the route between Duisburg and Oberhausen were classified as A 2 / A 3.
-The piece between Venlo and Duisburg is today part of the A 40.
+The federal numbering scheme mapped out at the beginning of the 1970s designated the road as the A 2 in the former West Germany, largely in line with the road's current number, but west of the Oberhausen intersection it became today's A 3 up to the Heumar exit, with mileages as from the Berliner Ring even being continued west all the way to Aachen.
+From the introduction of today's numbering system in 1975, the A 2 already began on the Dutch border at Straelen / Venlo and ran from the Kaiserberg intersection under the joint designation of A 2 and A 3 to the Oberhausen intersection, where the A 3 split off again and headed for Arnhem.
+In the course of numbering the junctions, which began in 1992, there were double denominations of motorway junctions and the route between Duisburg and Oberhausen was designated as the A 2 / A 3.
+The section between Venlo and Duisburg is nowadays part of the A 40.

-Between the towns of Helmstedt and Marienborn one can still see the former border control points, which were turned into a museum in the 1990s.
+Between the towns of Helmstedt and Marienborn can still be seen the old border control point, which was transformed into a museum in the 1990s.
 It is called Checkpoint Alpha.